loum/nparcel/doc/source/interfaces/comms.rst

 Comms
 =====

-The Toll Parcel Portal comms facility manages comsumer notifications.
+The Toll Outlet Portal comms facility manages comsumer notifications.
 Notifications are provided via email and SMS.

 The types of consumer notifications supported by the Comms facility are:

 * **"Sorry we missed you ..."**

-    Triggered when loaded into the Toll Parcel Portal database as per:
+    Triggered when loaded into the Toll Outlet Portal database as per:

     * Service Code is NULL (unconditionally)